Lesstat/cyclops/README.md

 ```
 Which means there is a vector of size three assigned to every
 edge.
 There are 8,456,123 nodes in the graph and 17,987,123 edges.

+As mentioned above Cyclops needs to be compiled with the right
+dimension for different dimensions to work.
+This will be checked when
+the graph is read.

 ### Nodes
 Immediately after the header (without a blank line) follows the data for all nodes, one node